bootstrap-vue/bootstrap-vue/src/components/table/README.md

 <!-- b-table-selectable.vue -->
 ```

-When table is selectable, it will have class `b-table-selectable`, and one of the following three
+When a table is selectable, it will have class `b-table-selectable`, and one of the following three
 classes (depending on which mode is in use), on the `<table>` element:

 - `b-table-select-single`